AdamGee99/baseball_exit_velo_projection/README.md

   4. **Able to simulate new players**: International or minor league players' future performance can still be projected.

 ## Data
-- Data scraped from baseball savant statcast
-- Used [baseballr](https://billpetti.github.io/baseballr/) package for batted ball info and the [Sean Lahman Baseball Database](https://cran.r-project.org/web/packages/Lahman/index.html) for player height and weight info.
+- Used the [baseballr](https://billpetti.github.io/baseballr/) package for batted ball info and the [Sean Lahman Baseball Database](https://cran.r-project.org/web/packages/Lahman/index.html) for player height and weight info.
 - Collected batted ball info for 394 players across the 2024, 2025 MLB seasons.
 - Over 250,000 batted ball observations.
 - Train model on 2024 season, evaluate on 2025 season.

-## EDA
+## Exploratory Data Analysis

 ## Modelling Process